awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeQuerySuggestionsBlockList.md

 Type: [S3Path](API_S3Path.md) object

  ** [Status](#API_DescribeQuerySuggestionsBlockList_ResponseSyntax) **   <a name="Kendra-DescribeQuerySuggestionsBlockList-response-Status"></a>
-Shows whether the current status of the block list is `ACTIVE` or `INACTIVE`\.
+The current status of the block list\.
+When the value is `ACTIVE`, the block list is ready for use\.
 Type: String
 Valid Values:` ACTIVE | CREATING | DELETING | UPDATING | ACTIVE_BUT_UPDATE_FAILED | FAILED`

  ** [UpdatedAt](#API_DescribeQuerySuggestionsBlockList_ResponseSyntax) **   <a name="Kendra-DescribeQuerySuggestionsBlockList-response-UpdatedAt"></a>
-Shows the date\-time a block list for query suggestions was last updated\.
+The date\-time a block list for query suggestions was last updated\.
 Type: Timestamp

 ## Errors<a name="API_DescribeQuerySuggestionsBlockList_Errors"></a>